1mh/pyqt-examples/src/05 Qt Designer Python/README.md

     form = Form()
     form.setupUi(window)

-This wires app all the necessary components for displaying the user interface given by the `.ui` file.
+We've now connected the necessary components for displaying the user interface given in the `.ui` file.
 All that remains is to `.show()` the window and kick off Qt's event processing mechanism:

     window.show()
     app.exec_()